Memorial Day in France

 Our First Memorial Day in France

-Immediately following the Armistice the U.S. Government lost no time in making the necessary arrangements with the respective Allied governments to obtain suitable locations for the establishment of permanent American cemeteries as a final resting place for its honored dead.
+Immediately following the Armistice, the U.S. Government lost no time in making the necessary arrangements with the respective Allied governments to obtain suitable locations for the establishment of permanent American cemeteries as a final resting place for its honored dead.
 Some 70,000 Americans were resting in over 2400 different locations along or in the rear of American zones of operations.
 Accordingly, the War Department decided to inter all its fallen in 8 battlefield cemeteries – 6 in France, 1 in Belgium, the other in England.
 Each nation agreed to regard the chosen sites as American soil – forever!

 The Graves Registration Service, a division of the S.O.S had several thousand men combing the countryside, scouring the woods, searching abandoned trenches and dugouts and enlisting the help of French citizens who had returned to the devastated areas – If a grave was spotted, exhumed and proved to be that of an American soldier, he or she would receive a bounty of 20 francs.
 This proved to be very helpful to the G.R.S. over the years.
 Service records of all reported ‘missing’ were invaluable in identifying the remains in unmarked graves.

-About the time of the first anniversary of the Paris caucus, the 825 members of Paris Post No. 1 were talking about what should be done in honoring the memory of those comrades who made the supreme sacrifice, whose remains were being interred in the area for which they fought.
+About the time of the first anniversary of the Paris caucus, which created the American Legion, the 825 members of Paris Post No. 1 were talking about what should be done in honoring the memory of those comrades who made the supreme sacrifice, whose remains were being interred in the area for which they fought.
 They decided they would undertake the stupendous task of seeing that every grave of an American soldier sailor or Marine was decorated – this first Memorial Day after the dissolution of the A.E.
 F. From the American Legion Posts in the States, from American citizens living in Europe, from the people and school children of France (unsolicited), from subscriptions by English and American newspapers in Paris – particularly the Paris edition of the Chicago Tribune, whish also raised funds in the U.S, from soldiers along the Rhine and any and all – some $200,000 was donated by May 30, 1920.

-Flag for each grave
+A Flag for each grave

 Members of Paris Post, augmented by volunteers, had arranged for the ceremonies, the Graves Registration co-operating and furnished a Flag for each grave.
 American Consular and Diplomatic officials formed committees for the services, The Red Cross provided motor bus service to the cemeteries and arranged train schedules.
 The Y.M.C.A., the K. of C., and the Jewish Welfare Board made liberal contributions.
 Mayors of cities and villages, along with prefects of Departments, made requests for the honor of participating in the tribute to the American dead.
 The French “Souvenir Français” society sent notice that it wished to palace the flag of France on each grave by the side of the Stars and Stripes.
 The French Government itself signified that it desired to take part in the ceremonies.
 Paris Post supplied delegations for the cemeteries outside of Paris; the cemeteries in and near Gievres were assigned to Loire et Cher Post 2, A.L., while Standard Post No 3 A.L. cared for graves in and around La Rochelle.